adrianbj/ProcessAdminActions/README.md

 It comes bundled with a several actions and I will be adding more over time (and hopefully I'll get some PRs from you guys too).
 You can browse and sort and filter based on the content of all columns.

+##### Copy Content To Other Field
+This action copies the content from one field to another field on all pages that use the selected template.

+##### Copy Field Content To Other Page
+Copies the content from a field on one page to the same field on another page.

+##### Copy Table Field Rows To Other Page
+Add the rows from a Table field on one page to the same field on another page.

+##### Delete Unused Fields
+Deletes fields that are not used by any templates.

+##### Delete Unused Templates
+Deletes templates that are not used by any pages.

+##### Field Set Or Search And Replace
+Set field values, or search and replace text in field values from a filtered selection of pages and fields.

+##### Page Active Languages Batcher
+Lets you enable or disable active status of multiple languages on multiple pages at once.

+##### Page Manipulator
+Uses an InputfieldSelector to query pages and then allows batch actions on the matched pages.

+##### Page Table To Repeater Matrix
+Fully converts an existing (and populated) PageTable field to either a Repeater or RepeaterMatrix field.

+##### Template Fields Batcher
+Lets you add or remove multiple fields from multiple templates at once.

+###### Template Roles Batcher
+Lets you add or remove access permissions, for multiple roles and multiple templates at once.

 #### Creating a New Action

 If you create a new action that you think others would find useful, please add it to the "actions" subfolder of this module and submit a PR.
 If you think it is only useful for you, place it in /site/templates/AdminActions/ so that it doesn't get lost on module updates.